2018–19 UMass Minutewomen basketball team

-The 2018–19 UMass Minutewomen basketball team represented the University of Massachusetts Amherst during the 2018–19 college basketball season.
+The 2018–19 UMass Minutewomen basketball team represented the University of Massachusetts Amherst, in the United States, during the 2018–19 college basketball season.
 The Minutewomen, led by third year head coach Tory Verdi, were members of the Atlantic 10 Conference and played their home games at the William D. Mullins Memorial Center.
 They finished the season 16–16, 7–9 in A-10 play to finish in a 3 way tie for eighth place.
 They advanced to the quarterfinals of the A-10 women's tournament, where they lost Duquesne.

 Media

 All non-televised Minutewomen home games and conference road games stream on the A-10 Digital Network.
 WMUA carries Minutewomen games with Mike Knittle on the call.